This Is What Whales Are Betting On Meta Platforms - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Meta Platforms FB.
+Someone with a lot of money to spend has taken a bearish stance on Meta Platforms META.

 And retail traders should know.